 - Family-Based Immigrants.
 We assist citizen spouses of foreign nationals to make their spouses eligible for permanent residence and to remove a condition on permanent residence that applies to some of these foreign nationals.
 We also have handled cases involving foreign fiancés entering this country for the purpose of marrying U.S. citizens.

 Employment Eligibility Verification

 The requirement for U.S. employers to verify the employment eligibility of all new hires, both American and foreign national, arises under the provisions of federal immigration law and, in some instances, state law.
 In this area, we have extensive experience with:

-- Answering employers’ questions on proper completion of Form I-9, the principal vehicle for the employment eligibility verification process.
+- Counseling employers on proper completion of Form I-9, the principal vehicle for the employment eligibility verification process.
 We also have provided training sessions to employers and their human resources staff on I-9 procedures.